InnovAnon-Inc/dcc/README.md

-# Dockerized DistCC with Server-Size CCache
+# Dockerized DistCC with Server-Side CCache
 Remember to `chown` the volume